erichVK5/B-E-N-C-H-O-F-F-Project/README.md

 The FOSS pcb layout tool pcb-rnd ( http://repo.hu/projects/pcb-rnd/ ) can import Protel Autotrax and Eagle libraries (Binary and XML) directly, and allows export to other FOSS formats such as Kicad's legacy and s-expression formats.

 Enjoy responsibly!

+Please not the Eagle RPM licence text:

+License: other
+    Copying and distribution of this package, with or without modification, are permitted in any medium without royalty provided the copyright notice and this notice are preserved.
+No warranty of any kind is implied or offered.